DeBraid/investing-notes/blitzscaling-dearing-reid-hoffman.md

 Founders should be dictators, since mission matters.
 Small number of autocrats (1 or 2) is large part of success in early stages, but can be problematic at scale.
 Once a business grows the needs for more decision makers (professional management!) becomes increasingly pertinent.

+### Contrarian Ideas Becoming Mainstream

+It may not be critical to a startup, but it can be.
+Leads investors to value, since the herd overbids for popular ideas/companies/themes.

+Dearing thinks contrarian ideas are most helpful in understanding the entrepreneurs thought process.
+Hoffman thinks finding something specifically contrarian might go to far, given that certain core axioms like great UI/UX, product-market fit are always important, no benefit from being contrarian here.

+### Qualities in Founders

+Dearing:
+* personal exceptionalism: not destined for normal outcome in life.
+* black and white thinking: proxy for speed of decision making, even thought error rate might be higher
+* Schumpeterian mindset: no matter what the pain, I am so excited about building the new thing that the grind of creating it is worthwhile!

+Hoffman:
+* key foundational skill sets in the founding team: does this team have X essential skills to tackle this problem?
+* generalists on founding team: laundry list of problems will arise, can this person or team solve them?
+Can hire specialists as you scale.

+### First Few Hires

+Dearing: I get very worried when people have a shopping list:

+> I need 32oz of front end, I need 1 lb of back end....

+Success more often arises when you find people from your network, or 1 degree separated from your network because passion is transmitted directly.
+Hoffman thinks that personal relationship are key in early hires because there will be tough times, need people who are committed through the ups and downs.

+Talk to people about their lives.
+People repeat the same strengths of weaknesses over-and-over again.

+* "Tell me about a time when..." (trouble, success, personal hardship, etc )
+* what are you most proud of
+* what do you do in your spare time?
+* what electives did you take in college / uni ?

 ## Footnotes: